Last updated on May 16th, 2020 at 10:58 am

 Homemade Potato Skins are one of my favorite appetizer recipes to make for a party.
 Crispy on the outside and fluffy on the inside, these potato skins are the perfect base for a number of toppings like bacon and cheese!

-Potato Skins
+Homemade Potato Skins

-Which potatoes do I use to make potato skins?
+Which potatoes do I use?

 You can use just about any potato to make loaded skins.
 Here are a few options.

-- Russet Potatoes
+• Russet Potatoes

-- Sweet Potatoes
+• Sweet Potatoes

-- Fingerling Potatoes
+• Fingerling Potatoes

-- Red Skinned Potatoes (small and large)
+• Red Skinned Potatoes (small and large)

-When choosing Russet potatoes, pick ones that are firm all the way around, don’t have any mushy parts, and have a tan coloring.
+When choosing Russet potatoes, pick ones that are firm all the way around, don’t have any mushy part and have a tan coloring.
 Avoid ones that are green or have a greenish coloring just below the skin.

-Ways to cook your potato before scooping
+Ways to cook potatoes before scooping

-- microwave – a round or two on the potato setting works wonders
+• microwave – a round or two on the potato setting works wonders

-- air fryer – 390F for 30 minutes or until potatoes are soft
+• air fryer – 390F for 30 minutes or until potatoes are soft

-- oven – 400F for 30 minutes or until potatoes are soft
+• oven – 400F for 30 minutes or until potatoes are soft

-- grill – foil wrap and grill at 375F (indirect heat) until potatoes are soft
+• grill – foil wrap and grill at 375F (indirect heat) until potatoes are soft

 Which ever method you use to cook your potato before turning them into amazing crispy potato skins, one thing is certain!
 Prick lots of holes in the skin before cooking.